Linda Fratianne: Career

-After the 1980 Winter Games, Fratianne turned professional and, at the 1980 World Figure Skating Championships, won the bronze medal behind Anett Pötzsch and Dagmar Lurz from West Germany.
+After the 1980 Winter Games, Fratianne competed at the 1980 World Figure Skating Championships in Dortmund, West Germany, where she won the bronze medal behind her rivals Pötzsch and Lurz from West Germany.

 In 1981, the scoring system used in figure skating was modified to combine the results of the compulsory figures, short program and free skating by adding placements instead of employing raw scores.
 This lessened the capability of skaters to accumulate large leads in the compulsory figures.

 After the 1980 season, Fratianne retired from competitive skating and performed in touring shows, including ten years as a lead skater of Disney on Ice.
 In 1993, she was inducted into the United States Figure Skating Hall of Fame.

 Fratianne was known for "cementing the importance of triple jumps in [women's] skating."
 She also popularized simple but elaborate ornamentation and the use of sequins on skating costumes.

 Personal life

 Fratianne was married to ski racer Nick Maricich.